NikshepShetty/CapFlow/README.md

 2. **Flask Backend**: Hosts the AI models and provides an API for the extension.
 3. **Advanced AI Models**:
    - Utilizes Microsoft's Florence-2-base-ft model with custom fine-tuned adapters for image captioning.
-   - [Caption to hashtag model details to be added soon]
+   - Implements KeyBERT for efficient hashtag generation from captions.
 4. **Docker Integration**: Demonstrates containerization skills for easy deployment and scalability.

 ## AI Model Details